 The general public is being urged to help eradicate mosquito breeding sites around the home and workplace.

 Advice for Travellers

-Thailand is a popular tourist destination and travellers should be aware of the risk of dengue fever.
-Avoidance of mosquito bites, particularly during daylight hours, by covering up with clothing, the use of bite avoidance measures such as repellent and bed nets is advised.
-Elimination of breeding sites around hotel rooms/houses is advised for longer term stays.
+Avoidance of mosquito bites, particularly during daylight hours, is recommended.
+Bite avoidance measures include: covering up with clothing, the use of insect repellent and bed nets impregnated with insecticide.
+Reduction of mosquito breeding sites around hotel rooms/homes is advised for longer term stays.